Amy-Pr/Amy-Pr/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my GitHub.
-I am a front-end developer currently refining my skills in Javascript and React.
+I am a front-end developer working primarily with Javascript and React.
 - Check out my searchable GitHub gallery of respositories for quick descriptions: https://amy-pr.github.io/github-repo-gallery/
 - Check out my favorite projects on my portfolio website: https://www.amytechtherapy.com/
 - Or connect with me on LinkedIn: https://www.linkedin.com/in/amy-preci-developer/

+Update: After completing my Teletherapy Library project, I took a personal break from coding to grieve the loss of my beloved canine buddy.
+The computer chair feels empty without him, but his iggy spirit lives on.
+Currently, I'm diving into UI/UX design to better connect what
+I build with the people who use it.
 See you around the socials.
 -Amy